Yamahari/CodingChallenge/README.md

 # GetInITCodingChallenge
-Code for the get in {IT} coding challenge
+C++ Code for the get in {IT} coding challenge

+Boost libraries needed.